 We utilise published curriculum materials to support our planning – all based on the Early Years and Foundation Stage (EYFS) Curriculum, the New National Curriculum (2014) or Foundation Learning (14+).
-All aspects of which comply with legislation and national guidance, this includes the teaching of Sex and Relationships Education (SRE) across school and Careers Education and Information Advice and Guidance (CEIAG) in upper school.
+All aspects of which comply with legislation and national guidance, this includes the teaching of Sex and Relationships Education (SRE) and Careers Education, Information, Advice and Guidance (CEIAG) across school.

 We use the ‘Essentials’ Curriculum (Chris Quigley 2014) and aspects of ‘EQUALS’ (2014) schemes of work to support our long and medium term planning processes.